TheMatjaz/matjaz.it/content/post/2014-05-19-diy-standing-desk-for-8-euro.md

 I wanted to give this standing desk a try without spending too much and without leaving my desk, so I created **a modular desk**, where I could stand or sit whenever I wanted to.
-It's an extention of my sitting desk to use it as a standing one if I wanted to, by placing a raised part on the desk.
+It's an extension of my sitting desk to use it as a standing one if I wanted to, by placing a raised part on the desk.
 I spent only 8 € since I already own some tools, glue and other stuff.